stephanie-i234/stephanieshowcase/README.md

 - [Single Player Pong Game Demonstration (C#)](https://youtu.be/6Rio8jxRD-I)
 - [Appliation Uninstall with Powershell](https://youtu.be/K8rcOuJuIII)
 - [Graphics Graphing Calculator Demonstration](//change_links)

+<h2>👩‍🏫🎓📝 Education Experiences</h2>

+- Completed Computer Engineering coursework from 2021–2024, which helped me gain many of the fundamental skills I apply in my current and upcoming tech roles and projects.
+- Completed IT Analyst certification in 2021, providing a formal introduction to the IT industry and foundational technical skills.

 <h2> 🤳 Connect with me:</h2>